robrogers3/laraldap-auth/README.md

 ```

-If you are not using Bootstrap or are not using Bootstrap 4 then you can publish this the views to prevent registration.
+If you are using Bootstrap 3 then you can publish the views to prevent user registration.
 ```bash
 php artisan migrate
 ```